gwDistSys20/gwDistSys20.github.io/hw1/hw1.md

 ## Parallel Sum
 You will write code to parallelize the task of summing up a list of numbers stored in a large file.
 Summation is not very computationally intensive, but you can imagine replacing this with a more complicated task such as performing image recognition on a large set of files, or performing sentiment analysis on a large number of tweets.

+> **Output:** Your progams can display any debugging output you need, but the final line of output must be `SUM: XXXX` where `XXXX` is the sum of all lines in the input file.
+You can assume that the input file is formatted correctly.

 ## Phase 1: Sequential Sum
 To start with, you must complete our starter code to correctly sum a list of numbers from a file.

 You are provided three files in the  `sequential_sum/` starter code:
   - `main.go` - contains the main entrance to your program.
 It should determine the file to be processed as a command line argument such as `-f test1.txt`.
+It then should invoke a function in the `sum.go` file to perform the sum.
-  - `sum.go` - implements the core `Sum(fileName string)` function.
+  - `sum.go` - implements the core `Sum(fileName string)` function which must return .
 You should fill in your code here, but should not change the signature of this function.
 The file also contains a `readInts` function which you should use to turn a file into an array of integers for processing by your Sum function.
   - `sum_test.go` - includes several test cases to validate that your program works correctly.
 You can extend this file if you would like to add more test cases.